UbiquityRobotics/learn/noetic/overview/need_to_know.md

 # About Magni

-(This is a noetic page, sanity check for evaluation)

 Ubiquity Robotics use Raspberry Pis running Ubuntu, ROS and custom software for the Magni platform.
 There are also utility programs that will enable you to connect to a local area network.

 ## Batteries